List of Downton Abbey characters: Thomas Barrow

-In the second Christmas special, Thomas, now known mostly as Mr Barrow, participates in the Tug-of-War match for the Downton side.
+In the second Christmas special, Thomas, now known mostly as Mr Barrow, participates in the Tug-of-War match for the Downton side in a village fair at Thirsk.
 When they win, Barrow follows Jimmy who, having won a large bet, has too much to drink.
 Barrow finds Jimmy just as he is cornered by two members of the opposing team, and puts himself in the way so Jimmy can avoid being beaten and mugged.
 Barrow is badly beaten instead.
 While he is recuperating, Jimmy comes to speak with him.
 Barrow accepts that Jimmy can never give him what he wants, so they instead agree to be friends.

 In series four, Barrow is as shocked as anyone when his old ally Miss O'Brien leaves Downton in the middle of the night.
-He comes to dislike the new nanny for the two young children of Downton, and refuses to pass on her instructions to other members of staff.
+He comes to dislike the new nanny (played by Di Botcher) for the two young children of Downton owing to her attempts to make Thomas work for her and refuses to pass on her instructions to other members of staff.
 He informs Lady Grantham that he suspects the new nanny may be mistreating the children in some way.
-This suspicion leads to Lady Grantham's discovering the nanny's cruelty to Sybbie Branson, resulting in her immediate sacking.
-Barrow then attempts to gain an ally in the form of Lady Grantham's new maid Edna, a maid fired from Downton following her attempt to seduce Tom Branson, by claiming that Edna's accidental damage to one of Lady Grantham's favourite garments was in fact due to Anna Bates.
-However, this alliance does not last very long, as Edna is fired after she successfully seduces Tom Branson but is foiled in her effort to blackmail him into marrying her.
-She insults Barrow's arrogance and manner, though he responds in kind, and she leaves Downton once again.
+This suspicion leads to Lady Grantham's discovering the nanny's racist and discriminatory attitude towards Sybbie Branson, resulting in her immediate sacking.
+Barrow then attempts to gain an ally in the form of Lady Grantham's new lady's maid Edna Braithwaite (played by MyAnna Buring), a house maid who had been previously fired from Downton following her attempt to seduce the grieving Tom Branson, by claiming that Edna's accidental damage to one of Lady Grantham's favourite garments was in fact owing to Anna Bates.
+However, this alliance does not last very long, as Edna is fired after she has sex with a heavily inebriated Tom but is foiled in her effort to blackmail him into marrying her by Mrs Hughes, who discovers a book on contraception by Marie Stopes in her possession.
+After Edna leaves Downton once and for all, she is replaced by Phyllis Baxter, a childhood friend of Thomas, who initially tries to blackmail her into sharing the family secrets with him, but she refuses to do so.